Virtual Lifetime Electronic Record Health Information Exchange Initiative

 Who can see my information?

-Providers who are credentialed and are part of an organization connected with the MHS can see your information.
+Providers whose organizations participate in the eHealth Exchange and connect with the MHS can see your information.
 This may include:

 - Providers at military hospitals and clinics